MicrosoftDocs/powerquery-docs/powerquery-docs/diagram-view.md

 Once the number of queries begin to overflow the diagram view, you can use the scroll bars at the bottom and right side of the diagram view to scroll through the queries.
 One other method of scrolling is to use the diagram view mini-map control.
 The mini-map control lets you keep track of the overall dataflow "map", and quickly navigate, while looking at an specific area of the map in the main diagram view area.

-To open the mini-map, select **Show mini-map** from the diagram view menu.
+To open the mini-map, either select **Show mini-map** from the diagram view menu or select the mini-map button in the layout options.

 ![Diagram view settings with Compact view selected, and the mini-map displayed on the right side.](images/show-mini-map.png)